Stress free guide to preparing to move house

 After what can seem like an eternity, suddenly, it’s moving day.
 The process can easily overwhelm and it’s easy to forget to complete essential tasks.
-Preparing to move is as important as moving itself!
+Preparing to move house is as important as moving itself!

 The old army adage is true: “fail to prepare, prepare to fail!“